discord-net/Discord.Net/docs/guides/interactions/message-components/04-select-menus.md

 ![](Images/image5.png)

-Lets handle the selection of an option, as before we can hook the `InteractionCreated` event and check the type ourself but for this example im just going to use the `SelectMenuExecuted` event
+Lets handle the selection of an option, We can hook the `SelectMenuExecuted` event to handle our select menu:

 ```cs
 client.SelectMenuExecuted += MyMenuHandler;